-- The very first thing you need to do is find out if your qualifications are accepted by the Germany university you apply to.
+- The very first thing you need to do is find out if your qualifications are accepted by the German university that you apply to.
 Before you study in Germany, you are required to have a Hochschulzugangsberechtigung (HZB), meaning ‘higher education entrance qualification’.

 - Conduct extensive research and find a program and a university that best suits your scores as well as preferences.